-Grab, the Singaporean ride-hailing firm, has secured an undisclosed investment from the consumer credit reporting firm Experian as part of its ongoing Series H funding round, per a press release.
+Grab, the Singaporean ride-hailing firm, has secured an undisclosed investment from the consumer credit reporting firm Experian as part of its ongoing Series H funding round, per

 - Southeast Asia’s (SEA’s) largest ride-hailing company has earmarked financial services asa core pillar of its strategy for regional dominance.Alongside its ride-hailing business, Grab’s launched a slew of financial services products and ventures under its fintech unit Grab Financial Group.
 Among the services it offers are GrabPay, its mobile wallet solution, and an insurance and loans business.
 It’s also working on launching a post-paid installment service to help consumers manage payments, and last month announced a partner with Citi to launch co-branded credit cards in SEA.
 The company also confirmed rumors that it’s considering spinning out Grab Financial Group, per the Financial Times.